- Published 9 Mar 2023

 Built-In Fuses

 Any multimeter that measures current must have an internal fuse to protect both the user and the meter from excessive currents.
-This is essential if the meter is connected to a live voltage source, where it will apply a short circuit.
+This is essential if the meter is connected to a live voltage source, where a short circuit will be applied.
 It is critical that such a fuse is replaced with another of the same specification to ensure ongoing protection against short circuits.
 Failure to do so could lead to significant injury.

 Measurement Categories